 Social media in China is more tightly controlled than in any but a handful of countries, but it is also thriving.
-China has the largest number of social media users of any country in the world.28 It is estimated that in 2018, there will be over 600 million people using social media within China.29 That means that China alone accounts for approximately a quarter of social media users globally.30
+China has the largest number of social media users of any country in the world.
+It is estimated that in 2018, there will be over 600 million people using social media within China.
+That means that China alone accounts for approximately a quarter of social media users globally.

 Internet usage more broadly is even more widespread.
-China has some 770 million internet users31 -approximately half of the country's population.32 In 2016, China's number of internet users grew at the fastest rate in three years, expanding 6.2 percent with 43 million new users coming online.33 Mobile network operators remain in fierce competition, with many companies offering affordable unlimited data plans-fostering the widespread adaptation of social media platforms including video streaming services.34
+China has some 770 million internet users -approximately half of the country's population.
+In 2016, China's number of internet users grew at the fastest rate in three years, expanding 6.2 percent with 43 million new users coming online.
+Mobile network operators remain in fierce competition, with many companies offering affordable unlimited data plans-fostering the widespread adaptation of social media platforms including video streaming services.

-Ninety-five percent of Chinese users access the web primarily via smartphones, usually spending their time on a handful of popular applications.35 Eighty percent of all internet users in China use Tencent's Wechat, which is more than just a chat app-it functions as an online ecosystem where people can shop, browse news, book gym classes, plan events, and order taxis.36
+Ninety-five percent of Chinese users access the web primarily via smartphones, usually spending their time on a handful of popular applications.
+Eighty percent of all internet users in China use Tencent's Wechat, which is more than just a chat app-it functions as an online ecosystem where people can shop, browse news, book gym classes, plan events, and order taxis.

-The average Wechat user spends 66 minutes per day on the app.37 Some 83 percent use it for work communication, and 93 per cent of people surveyed in China's most developed cities use Wechat Wallet to make purchases, according to a 2017 report from the research division of Chinese internet company Tencent.38 from for professional and social networking to literature and art.
-On Sina Weibo, a short-form blogging platform similar to Twitter, Chinese celebrities have among the largest online fan bases in the world, with some exceeding 80 million fans.
-Chinese actress Xie Na has over 90 million followers on Sina Weibo, dwarfing President Donald Trump's follower count of 48 million.40
+The average Wechat user spends 66 minutes per day on the app.
+Some 83 percent use it for work communication, and 93 per cent of people surveyed in China's most developed cities use Wechat Wallet to make purchases, according to a 2017 report from the research division of Chinese internet company Tencent.

 "My friends and I don't hang out at the mall.
 Chinese like to stay home and play on their phones.
 I buy everything online," a university student in Beijing told PEN America.
-Her observations are consistent with a 2017 survey by Hootsuite, a social media management company, finding Chinese nationals spend an average of three hours a day using the internet on their phones.39
+Her observations are consistent with a 2017 survey by Hootsuite, a social media management company, finding Chinese nationals spend an average of three hours a day using the internet on their phones.